guavacoderepo/Role-based-chatbot/readme.md

 8. 🖥️ Run the Frontend Application

-In a new terminal, activate your virtual environment (if not already), and run:
+In a new terminal, navigate to the root directory, activate your virtual environment and run:
 ```bash
 streamlit run frontend/app.py
 ```